 - Alternative investments (REITs, precious metals, energy, etc.)

-While I don’t invest with Personal Capital, the company does have a suite of free investment and financial planning tools that I find very useful.
+While I don’t invest with Personal Capital, the company does have a suite of free investment and financial planning tools (including my favorite financial independence calculator) that I find very useful.
 One feature is an investment checkup, which analyzes your portfolio using Modern Portfolio Theory.
 Here’s what their model portfolios recommended for me:

 In terms of strategy, Personal Capital uses “Smart Weighting” — a method of portfolio allocation that picks assets based on size, sector and style — to minimize overexposure to assets with higher market capitalizations (the total value of all outstanding shares of an asset).